anmiralles/openshift-observability-workshop/README.md

 A comprehensive observability stack for OpenShift Container Platform using GitOps (ArgoCD) for deployment and management.
 This workshop demonstrates a complete end-to-end observability solution including logging, distributed tracing, monitoring, network observability, and service mesh.

+This repo is based on Alvaro Lopez previous work about the same topic.
+You can see it in this [link](https://github.com/alvarolop/quarkus-observability-app).

 ## Table of Contents

 - [Architecture](#architecture)